Artemis program: Orion testing

-The Ascent Abort-2 test on 2 July 2019 tested the final iteration of the launch abort system on a 10000 kg Orion boilerplate at maximum aerodynamic load, using a custom Minotaur IV-derived launch vehicle built by Orbital ATK.
+The Ascent Abort-2 test on July 2, 2019, tested the final iteration of the launch abort system on a 10000 kg Orion boilerplate at maximum aerodynamic load, using a custom Minotaur IV-derived launch vehicle built by Orbital ATK.

-Missions
+Artemis I–VI

 As of November 2022, all crewed Artemis missions will launch on the Space Launch System from Kennedy Space Center Launch Complex 39B.
 Current plans call for some supporting hardware to be launched on other vehicles and from other launch pads.